 credited and, to the best of my knowledge and belief, are in the public

 domain unless otherwise noted.
 Where a image caption includes the

 phrase "Fair use may apply," the image is both historically

 unique and old enough that copyright has likely expired, but I claim

 fair use for this educational website if the image is in fact still

-We have adopted the convention, introduced by Willmott, of putting the names of Japanese land and air units in italics to distinguish them from Allied units.
+We have adopted the convention of putting the names of Japanese land and air units in italics to distinguish them from Allied units.
 No such convention is felt necessary for ships, whose names are usually a clear indication of nationality.